How to Create the YouTube SUBSCRIBE Button With HTML and CSS

 </html>

-Inside the title element, write the title of your folder;
+Inside the title element, write the title of the HTML file.

 <button>SUBSCRIBE</button>

-In CSS, the word before the curly bracket is the CSS selector.
-It tells the computer what part of the HTML element we are targeting with the CSS code.
+Note: In CSS, the word before the curly bracket is the CSS selector.
+It tells the computer what part of the HTML element to target.

-Go back to the HTML file and write the following codes inside the head element:
+- Open the HTML file and write the following codes in the HTML head element.

-Now, let's go back to the CSS file and write the code below to start changing the aesthetic of our text.
-We will start with the background color.
+- Open your CSS file and write the codes below to start changing the appearance of your HTML text.

 background-color: red;

-- Hover over the color box to choose the right shade of color.
+- Hover over the red color box to choose the right shade of color.

 height: 30px;